mwales/WildcatCSClub/cheatsheet/linux.md

 | find directory -name '*.mp3' | Will list any files in the directory that end in .mp3
 | dpkg-query -l                | Lists installed packages
 | apt search ftpd              | Lists available packages to install that have ftpd in their name
+| top                          | Lists of processes running / CPU usage.  htop similar but nicer, not usually installed by default

 # Pipes